It's impossible to improve what you can't measure. – Peter Drucker

 This metric also emphasizes the importance of collaboration between product and engineering roles.
 Cross-functional teams must be able to create a roadmap such that at any point stories are broken up small enough that you can release them and deliver real value to users.
 If the product side isn't engaged in this, teams develop backlogs of large chunks of work that don't add any value until late in the game.

 As a complement to careful roadmap planning, the development team should employ patterns like feature toggles, which allow features to be deployed without exposing them to customers.

 Long cycle time was the most common pain point we heard from developers.
 The time from when a commit is made, through testing and validation, to a deployment can be an enormous source of frustration for a developer.
 As an engineer, waiting for feedback requires disruptive context switching and represents wasted time.
 A light-hearted, but very real representation of this is a classic XKCD comic about sword fighting while waiting for code to compile.

 This dead time doesn’t get you any closer to delivering real value to users, and can create a loss of focus.
 Improving a team’s cycle time relies on efficient testing, and on getting feedback as quickly as you can.
 Here are a few practices that can help improve your cycle time.

-- Running your unit tests early in your pipeline and your complex, longer running tests downstream, will provide essential feedback sooner, and save you time.
+- Running your unit tests early in your pipeline and your complex, longer running automated tests downstream, will provide essential feedback sooner, and save you time.